 This is one of the views you’ll see on the hike back out!
-You can see why I always feel like I’m missing out when I do the through hike down past the Chalet!
-You’ll find yourself wanting to look at the 360º view which is why I love to hike back out the way I came instead of spending half my time looking over my shoulder to see the view behind me.
+You can see why I feel like I’m missing out when I do the through hike down past the Chalet.
+You’ll find yourself wanting to look at the 360º view.
+This is why I love to hike back out the way I came.
+Otherwise I spend half my time looking over my shoulder to see the view behind me.

-This hike is also a photographers dream because the mountains you’re looking at in the morning are highlighted by the sun, and the range of mountains you see at the end of the day look back are highlighted by the setting sun – win win all the way around!
+This hike is also a photographers dream because the mountains you’re looking at in the morning are highlighted by the sun.
+And the range of mountains you see at the end of the day are highlighted by the setting sun, So it’s a win win all the way around!

-On the way to the Chalet, you’ll have great views of Heaven’s Peak (the biggest peak in the above photo).
+On the way to the Chalet, you’ll have great views of Heaven’s Peak (the peak in the middle of the above photo).
 Heaven’s Peak keeps it’s snow pretty much year round, so it always makes for a great picture!

-Here we’re crossing one of those last remaining snow fields in mid-July.
-If you have good boots, and/or balance you really don’t need yaktrax, but many people get their tennis shoes wet which can cause a major blister problem because this snowfield is always located in the middle of the hike.
+Here we’re crossing one of those last remaining snow fields in early July.
+If you have good boots, and/or balance you really don’t need Yak Traxs if you’re very careful about footing.
+Many people get their tennis shoes wet which can cause a major blister problems, so bring good footwear.

 There is an additional spur to this trail that takes you to a view point called Grinnell Glacier Overlook.
-Since this post is already out of control with so many pictures, I’ll give you the spur trail in an additional post soon!
+Since this post is already out of control with so many pictures, I’ll give you the spur trail in an additional post here – Grinnell Glacier Overlook.